aadeliee22/MCMCIsing_SLMC/P.md

 >
 > Compare effective Hamiltonian of n=1 and n=3.

-I'll mainly focus on plaquette-Ising model, which is
+​	I'll mainly perform on plaquette-Ising model, which is
 $$
 \mathcal{H} = -J\sum_{\langle i, j\rangle}s_is_j-K\sum_{ijkl\in\Box}s_is_js_ks_l
 $$